 How are allergies treated?

-First line treatment for allergies is avoidance.
+In most cases, an allergist doctor will suggest avoidance as a primary method for managing allergies.
 This is really NOT possible for pollen allergies since you can’t stay inside all the time.
 Sometimes you can avoid pets and animals.
 Environmental modifications such as keeping the humidity low in the house and vacuuming and dusting weekly can help with some of the dust mite and mold allergies.
 Usually, avoidance is not enough and patients are often started on allergy medications.
 Oral antihistamines such as Zyrtec, Allegra, and Claritin are often combined with nasal sprays such as Flonase.
 For those with allergy eye symptoms, special antihistamine eye drops can help.
 If these methods are ineffective, an allergist may suggest allergy drops or an allergy shot regimen at Becker Ear, Nose & Throat Center.

 Learn More About Allergies

-If you suffer from allergies or suspect that you might have developed an allergy, meeting with an allergist at Becker Ear, Nose & Throat Center in Princeton or Robbinsville can help you get the answers you’re looking for and get you on a path toward improving your long term quality of life.
+If you suffer from allergies or suspect that you might have developed an allergy, meeting with an allergist or a pediatric allergist in NJ at Becker Ear, Nose & Throat Center in Princeton or Robbinsville can help you get the answers you’re looking for and get you on a path toward improving your long term quality of life.
 We offer expert diagnosis and treatment for patients with a range of allergies.
 To schedule an appointment, contact one of our offices today.

 Schedule an Allergist Consultation in Princeton or Robbinsville, NJ